 Vistas after Christmas and Good Cheer before New Year

-Six peaks amazing: Not peaks, just modest hills: Pewley Down (115m, the first of the North Downs after the Wey Valley), St Martha's Hill (175m), Tangley Hill (113m), Chinthurst Hill (125m), Christmas Hill (yes indeed, and it's just a road, 50m up) and St Catherine's Hill (57m) (all scattered hills on the disjointed greensand ridge).
+Six peaks amazing: Not peaks, just modest hills: Pewley Down (115m, the first of the North Downs after the Wey Valley), St Martha's Hill (175m), Tangley Hill (113m), Chinthurst Hill (125m), Christmas Hill (yes, indeed, and only 50m up - just a road name really) and St Catherine's Hill (57m).
+Apart from Pewley, which is chalk, these are all hills on the disjointed greensand ridge.
 The hills conveniently get lower in height as our energy begins to flag and our legs ache.
-Pewley Down and St Martha's and Chinthurst Hills give wonderful views and we'll have lunch at Chinthurst.
+Pewley Down and St Martha's and Chinthurst Hills give wonderful views.

-Five olden things: Actually many more, but chiefly Guildford Castle (just a keep from the 11th to 13th centuries in a well-kept park), St Martha's Church (19th century, by Henry Woodyer and on the hill on the Pilgrims' Trail), Great Tangley Manor (billed as 'Britain's Oldest House', certainly in the Domesday Book of 1086, but now mostly 13th to 16th centuries), Chinthurst Hill Tower (Late 19th century folly), Shalford Mill (18th century, tiled vernacular and very pretty, donated to the National Trust in 1932), and St Catherine's Chapel (a 14th century chantry chapel, ruined).
+Five olden things: Actually many more, but chiefly Guildford Castle (just a keep from the C11th to C13 in a well-kept park), St Martha's Church (C19, by Henry Woodyer and on the hill on the Pilgrims' Trail), Great Tangley Manor (billed as 'Britain's Oldest House', certainly in the Domesday Book of 1086, but now mostly C13 to C16), Chinthurst Hill Tower (Late C19 folly), Shalford Mill (C18, tiled vernacular and very pretty, donated to the National Trust in 1932), and Chilworth Gunpowder Mills (largest of its type, started 1626 by the East India Company, closed 1920).

-Three peng glens: The river valleys of the Tillingbourne (narrow, wooded, pretty), the Wey (wider, its sides given over to public parks), and the dry valley between the North Downs and the greensand hills and heaths (arable and pastoral fields). ('Peng' is teenager speak for very attractive, as in 'Jensen Ackles is so peng'.)
+Three peng glens: The valley of the River Tillingbourne (known as 'Vale of Holmesdale': narrow, wooded, pretty), the valley of the River Wey (wider, its sides given over to public parks), and the dry valley between the North Downs and the greensand hills and heaths (arable and pastoral fields). ('Peng' is teenager speak for very attractive.)

 Two fertile droves: Not really droves, just broad tracks, of the Pilgrims' Trail (from Winchester to Canterbury) and the Downs Link (from Guildford to Shoreham), plus many more lanes and footpaths winding over hill and down dale, through forest and heath and between pretty places.